mikron-ia/file-word-counter/README.md

 ## Assumptions

-* Content is irrelevant, only the numbers count; if a file lost 50 words but gained 150, the final result is to be 100
+* The content is irrelevant, only the numbers count; if a file lost 50 words but gained 150, the final result is to be +100

 ## Supported files

 * txt
 * md
-* docx (planned)
+* docx - _todo_
-* odt (planned)
+* odt - _todo_